Procedural Abortion up to 13 weeks & 6 days

-Having an early abortion is a SAFE, EFFECTIVE option for ending a pregnancy in the first 14 weeks of pregnancy.
+Having a procedural abortion is a SAFE & EFFECTIVE option for ending a pregnancy in the first 13 weeks and 6 days of pregnancy.

-An early abortion is usually administered by a method called vacuum aspiration.
-The procedure itself usually takes only a few minutes and is a common in-office gynecology service utilized for miscarriage management, to end a pregnancy, as well as to correct some abnormality such s heavy bleeding during a period.
+A procedural abortion, also known as aspiration abortion, is usually administered by a method called vacuum aspiration.
+The procedure itself usually takes only five to ten minutes, and is a common in-office gynecology service.

-You will have an opportunity to meet with a health educator to discuss the procedure and if you wish, express your feelings and concerns.
+You will have an opportunity to meet with your health educator to discuss the procedure and your feelings and concerns at both of those appointments.

 Our staff is here to support and help both patients and those who are with you in this experience.